 I don’t have one, sorry.
 If there’s a magical ratio of About Us to With Us, I don’t know it.
 There was the year where the finalists for the Lambda Literary Gay Romance category didn’t have a single gay man romance author in the mix, and I can pretty confidently say that’s a problem: not even one of us?
 That can’t be too high a goal to reach.
 It’s a literal “not zero” minimum.
 Is one gay man author on a list of top ten gay character romances “enough”?
 How about top-twenty?
 I have no idea.
 But zero?
 Zero is pretty darn awful and often one doesn’t feel any better.

-I can definitely say it’s important to listen to queer men talk about stories written about queer men, and to elevate ownvoice writing, but I already do that, and even when I try my absolute damnedest to be calm and polite I get blasted with “It’s not for you!” or “Women invented m/m!” or various invectives.
+I am definitely saying it’s important to listen to queer men talk about stories written about queer men, and to elevate ownvoice writing, to avoid those moments of “uh, there are no people on this list who visibly live this life.”
+But I already do that, and even when I try my absolute damnedest to be calm and polite I get blasted with “It’s not for you!” or “Women invented m/m!” or various invectives.
 Even if it isn’t for us, it’s about us, so it matters how we’re represented.
 And whoever invented it (I don’t even want to start with that), m/m romance shows up the most when I search for gay romance or queer romance because the collective whole outnumbers us.
 The reality leaves readers like me trying to figure out how to navigate toward what we hope to find in the genre.
 I tend to hunt for ownvoice as much as I can, and I’m careful to read blurbs, but visibility and discoverability are impacted by the collectiveness of m/m romance and gay romance and queer romance.

 But I think the main thing I want to underline here is how it’s complicated and oversimplifying to say “it’s whether or not the story is good that matters,” because the way m/m stories are determined to be “good” leaves the very people the stories are about outnumbered.